 Looking for How to make the world's best rhubarb custard pie!
-EASY and illustrated instructions in 2020?
+EASY and illustrated instructions in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Want to make the best rhubarb custard pie you've ever had, and don't want to spend all day in the kitchen studying overly-complicated recipes?
 Anyway, this rhubarb custard pie is easy and tastes great.
 And it doesn't matter if you're not a chef or have never made a pie before!
 Following these illustrated directions ANYONE can cook a perfect rhubarb custard pie for any occasion!
 This recipe has been improved for 2014, so it's even better!